Gold for teenage stars McIntosh, Popovici at swimming worlds

 Only the U.S. (11 gold, six silver, nine bronze) and Australia (two gold, five silver, one bronze) have won at least one medal on each of the five nights of the swimming competition.

-Kylie Masse claimed Canada’s second gold of the night by winning the women’s 50 backstroke in 27.31 – 0.08 ahead of American Katharine Berkoff and 0.09 ahead of French swimmer Analia Pigree.
+Kylie Masse claimed Canada’s second gold of the night by winning the women’s 50-meter backstroke ahead of American Katharine Berkoff and Analia Pigree of France.

 Masse became the first swimmer from Canada, male or female, to win three golds at a worlds.

-The 20-year-old Léon Marchand then continued his remarkable competition by winning the men’s 200 individual medley in 1:55.22, lowering the French record he set in the semifinals.

-Marchand finished 0.49 ahead of American Carson Foster, 1.00 ahead of Japan’s Daiya Seto and 1.21 ahead of Chase Kalisz.
+Leon Marchand won the men’s 200-meter individual medley in 1 minute, 55.22 seconds.
+The 20-year-old Marchand finished ahead of American Carson Foster and Japan’s Daiya Seto.

-It was Marchand’s second gold at this worlds after the men’s 400 medley on Saturday, when he almost took Michael Phelps’ world record, and his third medal after silver in the 200 butterfly on Tuesday.
+It was Marchand’s second gold at these worlds after the men’s 400 medley on Saturday, when he almost broke Michael Phelps’ world record, and his third medal after silver in the 200 butterfly on Tuesday.